 The Audit Committee has reviewed and discussed Rand's audited consolidated financial statements with management.
-In addition, the Audit Committee has discussed with Rand's independent accountants, Freed Maxick CPAs, P.C., the matters required to be discussed by Auditing Standards No. 16, as amended (AICPA, Professional Standards, Vol. 1 AU section 380), as adopted by the Public Company Accounting Oversight Board in Rule 3200T.
+In addition, the Audit Committee has discussed with Rand's independent accountants, Freed Maxick CPAs, P.C., the matters required to be discussed by Auditing Standards No. 16, Communications with Audit Committees.

-The Audit Committee has received the written disclosures and the letter from the independent accountants required by the Public Company Accounting Oversight Board regarding the independent accountants' communications with the Audit Committee concerning independence, and has discussed the independent accountants' independence with the independent accountants.
+The Audit Committee has received the written disclosures and the letter from Freed Maxick CPAs, P.C required by the Public Company Accounting Oversight Board regarding the independent accountants' communications with the Audit Committee concerning independence, and has discussed it with them.

-Based on the Audit Committee's review and discussions referred to above, the Audit Committee recommended to the Board of Directors that the audited consolidated financial statements be included in Rand Capital Corporation's Annual Report on Form 10-K for the year ended December 31, 2014 for filing with the Securities and Exchange Commission.
+Based on the Audit Committee's review and discussions referred to above, the Audit Committee recommended to the Board of Directors that the audited consolidated financial statements be included in Rand's Annual Report on Form 10-K for the year ended December 31, 2015 for filing with the Securities and Exchange Commission.